you suffer from nearsightedness or farsightedness, you probably

 How Are Progressive Lenses Different from Bifocals?

 With bifocals, you can see close-up and far away.
-However, you can’t see one or two feet in front of you.
+However, you cannot see one or two feet in front of you.
 Additionally, there is a distinct line on the eyeglasses that can interrupt your field of vision and makes it more difficult to focus.

 Who Needs Progressive Lenses?